mikietechie/gocurrenciesapi/README.md

 ### Authentication

-Users can register and they are auto assigned the role of Client.
+Users can register and they are auto assigned the role of client.
 A client is created for the user.
 Users login using email and password then they get their user details and a JWT token.
 This token is used for accessing the user dashboard.
 The user can access and alter this client from the user dashboard.
 Here they can also check how many hits  they have left.
 User client softwares access the API using an API key which is passed as a query parameter.

 Admins have the user role Admin.
 These users manage the system, and they can create more admins.

-For more technical details please go through the swagger API.
+For more technical details please go through the Swagger API.

 ## Options for future development